geraintpalmer/SAS-R/Lesson_Plans/Week_10.md

 - Able to write basic LaTeX documents;
 - Create presentations using LaTeX;
-- Create basic drawings using Tigz.
+- Create basic drawings using Tikz.
 - Be familiar with web based versions like [writelatex](https://www.writelatex.com/)

 ### Timeline